 - A minimum combined score of 1100 for tests prior to August 2011 or 307 for tests taken after August 2011 is expected on the verbal and quantitative sections of the GRE test.
 Both verbal and quantitative scores should exceed the 50th percentile

 - Foreign students whose preparatory education was not in English should receive a minimum Test of English as a Foreign Language (TOEFL) score of 600 paper-based and 100 internet-based.
 For students taking the IELTS, a minimum score of 7 is required.

 Applications will be reviewed by the faculties of both departments.
 In addition to the criteria mentioned above, faculties will consider how the candidate‘s interests coincide with those of the program and with faculty expertise.
 Before an applicant is admitted to the program, at least one faculty member from each department must indicate an interest in working with the candidate.
 Normally, applicants are notified about admissions and funding decisions well before the April 15th letter of intent day.

-For additional inquiries contact Dr. Fernando Bosco Send email or write to:
+For additional inquiries contact Dr. Piotr Jankowski Send email or write to: